 Round 6

 Round 6 is straightforward as well.
 It is pretty much a repeat of Round 3 (obviously with more stitches).
-I’ve included some progress photos (just incase).
+I’ve included some progress photos (just in case).

-I do love the Stylecraft Turquoises!
+I do love this Turquoises!

 Round 7

-Making the “heart humps” isn’t tricky at all, you just have to remember not to accidentally skip those “hidden” stitches.
+Making the “Heart Humps” isn’t tricky at all, you just have to remember not to accidentally skip those “hidden” stitches.
 To help make it easier for you, I will give you some landmarks.

 I love how the little heart comes out.

 And you will notice that I have included a random photo of the square from the back.
 Why?
 Because it made me think of my mom.
 When I was little and used to sew something (and I started sewing almost before I could walk!), my mom would always turn whatever I’d made inside-out and inspect the workmanship.
-I used to say: “It doesn’t matter what it looks like where no-one can see!”, but as I’ve grown older I find myself caring more and more about making everything as neat as possible (even the bits no-one will see).

 Round 8

-Photo 3 shows the 7 dc’s between the 2 ch-10 spaces on each side.
+- Photo 3 shows the 7 dc’s between the 2 ch-10 spaces on each side.

-Photo 4 is just a corner…how exciting!This is Round 8 completed…before Xander got his hands on it.
+This is Round 8 completed…before Xander got his hands on it.

 And this is what it looked like after my soon-to-be-two-year-old got hold of it.
 Yikes.